 In previous works, the pub/sub paradigm has been used for delivering social notifications at a large scale [13].
 In our pub/sub setting, humans are the main recipients of information and social notifications are known to result in cognitive overload for social networking users.
-For this reason, in Section 2, we have employed approximate pub/sub techniques that store the continuous query only in a few carefully selected sources, avoiding to deliver all matching social notifications to the subscribed users.
-However, in a social setup, reducing notification load is not enough since there is also the need to filter information so as to ensure that (i) the notifications are highly relevant to users' information need, (ii) notification delivery rate is within an acceptable threshold, and (iii) notifications are diverse and novel in content.
+For this reason, in Section 2, we have employed approximate pub/sub techniques that store the continuous queries only in a few carefully selected sources, avoiding to deliver all matching social notifications to the subscribed users.
+However, in a social setup, reducing notification load is not enough since there is also the need to filter information so as to ensure that the notifications are (i) highly relevant to users' information need, (ii) delivered within an acceptable rate, and (iii) diverse and novel in content.

-While there are efforts to address top-k filtering in pub/sub with diversity constraints [2], they are not designed for distributed environments and relevance is typically based on pre-assigned preferences to queries.
+While there are efforts to address top-k filtering in pub/sub with diversity constraints [2], they are not designed for decentralised environments and relevance is typically based on pre-assigned preferences to queries.
 Moreover, in [12] costeffective techniques to select a subset of notifications so as to restrict the notification delivery rate to the users are proposed, but they ignore diversification.
-In this work, we highlight the challenges and propose early solutions in designing a distributed architecture to filter events that are highly relevant to the users, diverse in content and reduce the cognitive overload by restricting the notification delivery rate.
+In this work, we highlight the challenges and propose early solutions in designing a decentralised architecture to filter events that are relevant to the users, diverse and restricts the rate of delivery.